Lost Your Job? Career Training Can Help You Find Employment

 How career training can put you on a better career path.

-Part of President Obama’s plan to help this country through the recession is to focus both money and attention on helping people get more education.
+Part of President Obama’s plan to help the U.S. through the recession is to focus money and attention on helping people get more education.
 Going back to college for higher education allows adults to improve or expand their skills in their current career field or branch out into a new area, if opportunities are scarce, your industry is dying out or you’re seeking a new career path.

 For students who want to go back to college, there are a number of options available.
 Here are three of the most popular college options for people seeking career training: